 - You can take an analgesic (e.g., Acetaminophen) for discomfort.
 We may also prescribe a pain medication for you to take if needed. - Apply cool compresses to the treated areas, but try to avoid direct contact to skin.
 Put a cloth between the cooling agent and the skin.
-You can ice your treated areas 15min every hour. - You may blow air from a fan to help with the cooling. - When intense heat subsides, start cleaning: - Wash the treated area every 2-3 hours and more if you have more crusting, by lathering your hands with Cetaphil or other suggested Sensitive cleanser.
+You can ice your treated areas 15min every hour. - You may blow air from a fan to help with the cooling. - When intense heat subsides, start cleaning: - o Wash the treated area every hour or more if you have more crusting, by lathering your hands with Cetaphil or other suggested Sensitive cleanser.
 Pat the soap on the treated area without any rubbing.
-Rinse off gently with water. - Then follow this cleaning by Rinsing with a wash of 1-3 teaspoons of vinegar in 1 quart of water.
-Do this rinse every 2-3 hours following the cleanser or more if you have more crusting (It can be as frequents as every hour if there is persistent crusting).
+Rinse off gently with water. - o Then follow this cleaning by Rinsing with a wash of 1-3 teaspoons of vinegar in 1 quart of water.
+Do this rinse every hour following the cleanser or more if you have more crusting (It can be as frequents as every hour if there is persistent crusting).
 As you wash, the crusts become more hydrated and are more likely to fall off.
-Crusting can cause infections and scarring so it is important to hydrate them so they can fall off. - Apply a light coat of Vaseline to cover the treated areas for 1-2 weeks until your skin has healed over and the peeling has finished. - Never take off the peeling skin; it should fall off on its own through the constant cleaning. - You can shower the day after but do not let the shower water directly hit the treated area because it can lead to the skin being peeled off forcefully and cause scarring. - Start taking your antibiotics and continue anti-viral medications until you finish them. - Do not use any active or harsh products for at least 3 to 4 weeks after your treatment.
+Crusting can cause infections and scarring so it is important to hydrate them so they can fall off.
+If you experience little to no crusting, you can cut cleaning down to every 2-3 hours. - o Apply a light coat of Vaseline to cover the treated areas for 1-2 weeks until your skin has healed over and the peeling has finished. - Never take off the peeling skin; it should fall off on its own through the constant cleaning. - o You can shower the day after but do not let the shower water directly hit the treated area because it can lead to the skin being peeled off forcefully and cause scarring. - o Start taking your antibiotics and continue anti-viral medications until you finish - o Do not use any active or harsh products for at least 3 to 4 weeks after your treatment.
 The surface skin is brand new and needs to normalize.